SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Related Works

-Unified Multimodal Models (UMMs) have emerged as a prominent direction in multimodal learning, aiming to integrate diverse tasks, such as visual understanding and generation, within a single end-to-end trained architecture.
-By consolidating multiple capabilities into one model, UMMs seek to promote synergy across modalities and reduce systemic complexity.
-Recent works can be broadly categorized into several architectural paradigms: \textbf{Autoregressive (AR) Models.} Several UMMs, including Chameleon~\citep{chameleon}, Janus~\citep{janus2024}, and Emu3~\citep{emu3}, employ autoregressive generation, tokenizing visual inputs and generating outputs sequentially.
-Show-O~\citep{show-o} extends this by integrating a discrete-diffusion schedule to refine token prediction. \textbf{AR with Diffusion Head.} Another line of work combines autoregressive modeling with diffusion-based decoders, such as Transfusion.
-Some methods keep a pre-trained MLLM frozen for reasoning and route its features via learnable queries to an external image generator~\citep{tong2024metamorph,shi2024llamafusion,lin2025uniworld}, facilitating complex multimodal interactions.
-A third approach, \textbf{Integrated Transformers}~\citep{monoformer2024,chen2024diffusion}, unifies both paradigms within a single transformer backbone to eliminate bottlenecks.
-Notably, to improve the scalability of these architectures, the \textbf{Mixture-of-Transformers (MoT)}~\citep{mot,deng2025emerging} paradigm has been introduced, which employs a sparse and modular design by Bagel.
-SRUM inherits the basic framework and demonstrates the versatility of the method on UMMs.
+Unified Multimodal Models (UMMs) have emerged as a prominent research direction, aiming to integrate diverse tasks like visual understanding and generation within a single, end-to-end trained architecture.
+This consolidation seeks to foster synergy across modalities and reduce systemic complexity.
+Recent architectural paradigms can be broadly categorized.
+The \textbf{Purely Autoregressive (AR)} approach extends the next-token prediction paradigm of LLMs to visual data, treating images as a sequence of discrete tokens~\cite{chameleon, emu3}.
+A key refinement in this area involves decoupling the visual encoders, using a semantic encoder for understanding tasks while retaining a reconstruction-based tokenizer for generation, as demonstrated by Janus~\cite{janus2024}.
+Show-O further refines this by integrating a discrete-diffusion schedule to improve token prediction~\cite{show-o}.
+More prevalent are hybrid architectures that combine the strengths of AR and diffusion models.
+One major category consists of \textbf{Sequential AR-Diffusion} models, where an AR component generates an intermediate representation that conditions a diffusion-based decoder.
+In some variants, a pre-trained MLLM is kept frozen for reasoning, and its features are routed via learnable queries or hidden states to an external image generator~\cite{tong2024metamorph, shi2024llamafusion, lin2025uniworld}.
+This cascaded design effectively leverages powerful existing models.
+A more integrated approach uses a \textbf{Unified Transformer Backbone}~\cite{monoformer2024,chen2024diffusion}, where both AR and diffusion objectives are optimized simultaneously within a single transformer.
+To improve scalability, the \textbf{Mixture-of-Transformers (MoT)} paradigm has been introduced~\cite{mot, deng2025emerging}.
+This approach, exemplified by Bagel, employs a sparse, modular design where specialized experts handle different modalities but share information through a common attention mechanism.
+Our work, SRUM, inherits this flexible MoT framework, demonstrating the versatility of our method on advanced UMMs.